 Derek spends his summers guiding groups to view grizzlies in British Columbia and his autumns in northern Manitoba leading people to observe polar bears, creatures he occasionally refers to as the ‘lords of the arctic’.
 His knowledge of subarctic wildlife and environmental issues has proven impressive.
 So too has his dry sense of humour.

 “If you do get attacked by a polar bear you might as well enjoy the moment.
-No screaming—go out with you dignity intact,” he joked over a dinner featuring stuffed goose breast last night in Seal River Heritage Lodge.
-The windows of the lodge’s dining room are just 100m distant.
+No screaming—go out with your dignity intact,” he joked over a dinner featuring stuffed goose breast last night in Seal River Heritage Lodge.
+The windows of the lodge’s dining room are just 100 metres away.
 Was it the location of my last supper?

 The sound of silence